We LOVE this Asian Honey Soy Glazed Tilapia recipe!

 This recipe is best suited using a white flaky fish and you can absolutely use other white flaky fish, such as red snapper, rainbow trout, sea bass, flounder etc.

-Serve this with plain white or brown jasmine or basmati rice and a vegetable side.
-This simple Brussel Sprouts Stir Fry is a great veggie side that will go extremely well with it!
+Serve this with plain white brown rice, or try this Easy Mixed Vegetable Rice, and a vegetable side.
+This simple Brussel Sprouts Stir Fry or Garlic Edamame are yummy veggie sides that will go extremely well with it!

 Other Tilapia Dishes